artsy/artsy.github.io/Post-Templates/YYY-MM-DD-regular-post.markdown

 <!-- more -->

 We thought about using OBVIOUS_SOLUTION but ran into problems.
 We tried to fix the problem using TECHNIQUE but it didn't work because REASON.
-We've OPENED_ISSUE/SENT_PR/CONTACTED_MAINTAINER to resolve this, but in the mea time we had to ship PRODUCT_NAME.
+We've OPENED_ISSUE/SENT_PR/CONTACTED_MAINTAINER to resolve this, but in the meantime we had to ship PRODUCT_NAME.

 Instead, we used DIFFERENT_APPROACH_NAME.
 This worked for us because of REASON.
 It was CHALLENGING/REWARDING/FRUSTRATING to work on, but I learned the following: